 Hate crime

-A hate incident is any incident where you or someone else has been targeted because they or you are believed to be different, or any incident you believe was motivated by: age, disability, gender identity, race, religion/belief or sexual orientation.
+A hate incident or crime is where you or someone else has been targeted because they or you are believed to be different, or any incident or crime which you believe was motivated by: disability, gender identity, race, religion/belief or sexual orientation.

-A hate incident/offence may be physical, verbal or written and can take many forms including:
+A hate incident or crime may be physical, verbal or written, and can take many forms including:

-• Physical attack – such as physical assault, damage to property, offensive graffiti
+• A physical attack – such as physical assault, damage to property, offensive graffiti

-• Threat of attack – including offensive letters, abusive or obscene calls
+• A threat of attack – including offensive letters, abusive or obscene calls

 • Verbal abuse or insults